Schizophrenia life insurance

 The most important bit about getting life cover with any mental illness is to speak to someone who understands your needs.

 Read more about LIFE INSURANCE

 Can I get life insurance with schizophrenia?

-YES – in many cases there are options for people with schizophrenia to get life cover to protect their family.
+YES – in many cases there are options for people with schizophrenia to get life cover to protect their families.
 Some people may be able to get life insurance through the standard insurers, some may have other options.

 There are several options for life insurance with schizophrenia and your best options will depend on your health.
 The types of cover will vary depending on the severity of your symptoms and your treatments.